 The least desirable option is to use the allowed sender list or allowed domain list in anti-spam policies.
 You should avoid this option if at all possible because senders bypass all spam, spoof, phishing protection (except high confidence phishing), and sender authentication (SPF, DKIM, DMARC).
 This method is best used for temporary testing only.
 The detailed steps can be found in Configure anti-spam policies in EOP topic.

-The maximum limit for these lists is approximately 1000 entries; although, you will only be able to enter 30 entries into the portal.
+The maximum limit for these lists is approximately 1000 entries; although, you'll only be able to enter 30 entries into the portal.
 You must use PowerShell to add more than 30 entries.

 As of September 2022, if an allowed sender, domain, or subdomain is in an accepted domain in your organization, that sender, domain, or subdomain must pass email authentication checks in order to skip anti-spam filtering.